O JARGON BUSTER

 - Mole Valley's traditional name for the club treasurer,

-(Club founder Toby Norris liked funny names.)
+liked funny names.)

 - BUSA

-- British Universities Sports Association.
-Web
+- British Universities Sports Association, superseded by

 - Caddihoe Chase

 - Annual two-day event organised by a different SWOA club each year.
+First day is a Level B event.
+Second day is a chasing start.

 - Call-up

-- At events for which start times are allocated in advance,
+- At events for which start times are allocated in

-you usually need to get to the start area two, three, or four minutes
+advance, you usually need to get to the start area two,

-before your start time,
+three, or four minutes before your start time, in order

-in order to ¨called up¨ by the start officials.
+to “called up” by the start officials.

 - Captain

-- In Mole Valley, the club captain organises relay
+- In Mole Valley, the club captain organises relay teams and tries to persuade

-to turn out for other events,
+people to turn out for other events, such as CompassSport Trophy or South-East League events, in

-in which their run can contribute to a club score.
+which their run can contribute to a club score.

 - Catching feature